Karthikeshwar1/controller-vibration-tester/README.md

 Don't have a gamepad/controller?
 Download an app from PlayStore which can emulate a controller.

-* Right/left trigger: increase/decrease both motors
+* Right/left bumper: increase/decrease both motors

 * Right stick: increase/decrease right motor